Cybersecurity first principles: zero trust.

 I’m glad that you asked.

-Closing the digital doors and windows.
+Closing the digital doors and the virtual windows.

 The first thing that comes to mind for me to do, the very next building block in my first principle thinking, is to make it harder for some hacker group to cause material impact.
 Why should it be easy to get into my network?
 Think of it like trying to protect your house from common thieves.
 You could spend a lot of money and time installing, maintaining, and monitoring expensive surveillance equipment and physical security systems, but if you forgot to close and lock the doors and windows when you went out for the evening, the thieves would have a significantly easier time breaking in than if you had.
 It’s the same idea for protecting your digital assets.